Icia-C/PokeDex_MaterialUI/README.md

 ¡GOTTA CATCH 'EM ALL!

-project of a simple Pokedex where they are shown the first 25 pokemonster with its characteristics.
+Project of a simple Pokedex where they are shown the first 25 pokemonster with its characteristics.